dead1nfluence/Meatmeet-Pro-Vulnerabilities/Device/JTAG-Enabled.md

 ### Replication Steps
 1. Disassemble the Meatmeet Pro, exposing its internal circuit board.
-2. Using probes, connect to the device over UART and force the device into [download mode by pulling IO9 low](https://docs.espressif.com/projects/esptool/en/latest/esp32/advanced-topics/boot-mode-selection.html).
+2. Using probes and a USB-UART adapter, connect to the device over UART and force the device into [download mode by pulling IO9 low](https://docs.espressif.com/projects/esptool/en/latest/esp32/advanced-topics/boot-mode-selection.html).
 3. Using [espefuse](https://docs.espressif.com/projects/esptool/en/latest/esp32/espefuse/index.html) run: `espefuse dump`
 4. Observe that JTAG is still enabled on the device.